alertmanager/alert_manager_docs/docs/configuration_manual.md

 Incidents are stored with metadata such as `alert_time`, `job_id`, `owner`, `status`, `priority`, `ttl`, etc.

 ### Alert Action

 The "alert_manager" Alert Action basically enables a Scheduled Search (Alert) to use the Alert Manager functionalities.
 It provides some options to customize the behaviour.
 These options apply to the actual incident being created when an alert fires.

+For a user to able to send alerts to Alert Manager, the alert_manager needs to be assigned.

 ### Incident Settings